Q: Do we need to make prior appointments before coming for a consultation?

 Q: What documents do I need to bring along for registration?

 A: For first-time patients, please bring along your identity documents for registration (e.g. Singaporean – NRIC/Birth Certificate; Foreigner – Passport/Work Permit, etc).
 For repeated patients, the above documents or the consultation card issued by our institution can be used for registration.

 Q: How much are the charges?

 A: Our charges are based on the type of consultation and treatment administered.
-Please refer to http://www.zhonghuayiyuan.com/services-2/registration-hour-charges/ for more information on our charges.
+Please refer to https://www.zhonghuayiyuan.com/services-2/registration-hour-charges/ for more information on our charges.

 Q: Is there any difference in charges for foreigners?

-Q: How long is per acupuncture session?
+Q: How long is each acupuncture session?

 Q: What kind of medical conditions do you treat?